aleph2c/learning_xslt_with_python/README.md

 So, their documentation is written for people who just need a reminder of the answer, not for those trying to understand something new.
 There aren't enough examples, so you will have to make your own.
-As a Python developer, one of the main challenges you will face, is to stop thinking like a procedural programmer and start thinking like a functional programmer.
+As a Python developer, one of the main challenges you will face is to stop thinking like a procedural programmer and start thinking like a functional programmer.
 You probably won't believe me until you have suffered, but once you give up trying to hack XSLT into behaving like Python, come back and read the following: